Monstra 2018 Festival Report: Ways of Storytelling

 The ever-contemporary story of Penelope by Heta Jäälinoja (Estonia, Finland) won the Student Award for Best Film, one of the best student films of the festival indeed (jury: Thomas Renoldner, Pedro Vergani, Ricardo Blanco).

-Matt Abbiss won in the Supershorts competition (jury: Vassilis C. Karamitsanis, Catherine Verhelst, José Chaíça) for his elegy on black, in a competition where Anne Eijsbouts made the also interesting Neil Gaiman adaptation Hate for Sale.
+Matt Abbiss won in the Supershorts competition (jury: Vassilis C. Karamitsanis, Catherine Verhelst, José Chaíça) for his elegy on black, in a competition where Anne Eijsbouts also made the interesting Neil Gaiman adaptation, Hate for Sale.

-This is certainly the case with the film that won the Best Portuguese short (jury: Priit Pärn, Olivier Catherin, João Paulo Cotrim) Marta Monteiro's haunting adaptation of Anton Chekhov's story, Sleepy, which details a servant's accumulating exhaustion with having to handle a crying baby.
+This is certainly the case with the film that won the Best Portuguese short (jury: Priit Pärn, Olivier Catherin, João Paulo Cotrim), Marta Monteiro's haunting adaptation of Anton Chekhov's story, Sleepy, which details a servant's accumulating exhaustion with having to handle a crying baby.

 Drop by Drop (dir.
-Laura Gonçalves, Alexandra Ramires (Xá) and Surprise (dir.
+Laura Gonçalves, Alexandra Ramires (Xá), and Surprise (dir.
 Paulo Patrício) go on the documentarian route, and they are equally powerful.
 It's always nice to see a new Pedro Serrazina film, and Living Between Light and Darkness is a solid (and vertical) sand animation film -originally an installation assignment.
 Joana Toste in Taxes and Taxis plays delightfully with the economic crisis, and Ratio Between Two Volumes (Catarina Sobral), The Voyage (João Filipe Horta Monteiro, Luis Daniel David Vital, Ricardo Jorge Aguiar Livramento) and The Sounds from the Drawers (Vitor Huga Rocha) are entries that could travel well in the festival circuit.
 Vasco Sá & David Doutel's much-awaited Agouro will have its premiere in June (Animafest Zagreb and Annecy Festival).

 Vassilis Kroustallis